Basic Usage

 // Complex types

-// Even functions (but usually, you'll use product suppliers in that case)
+// Even functions (but usually, you'll use app services in that case)

 log: (message: string) => void